-Where financial impacts of the pandemic are material to the Health Service, they are disclosed in the explanatory notes.
+Where financial impacts of the pandemic are material to Kilmore District Health, they are disclosed in the explanatory notes.
 For Kilmore District Health, this includes:

-- Note 2: Funding delivery of our services - Note 3: The cost of delivering our services
+- Note 2: Funding delivery of our services - Note 3: The cost of delivering our services.